brianobr/ByteSmith/AZURE_DEPLOYMENT_GUIDE.md

    - Click "Save"
    - Azure will automatically create a GitHub Actions workflow file

-## Step 4: Update GitHub Secrets
+## Step 4: Configure GitHub Secrets (CRITICAL)

+**Your deployment is failing because this step is missing.
+You must complete this before deployments will work.**

 1. **Download Publish Profile:**
+   - Go to your Azure App Service in the Azure portal
-   - In Azure App Service, click "Get publish profile"
+   - Click "Get publish profile" button (in the Overview section)
-   - Download the `.publishsettings` file
+   - This downloads a `.publishsettings` file to your computer

 2. **Add to GitHub Secrets:**
-   - Go to your GitHub repository
+   - Go to your GitHub repository on GitHub.com
+   - Click Settings tab (top of repository page)
-   - Go to Settings → Secrets and variables → Actions
+   - Click "Secrets and variables" → "Actions" (left sidebar)
-   - Click "New repository secret"
+   - Click "New repository secret" button
+   - **Name**: `AZURE_WEBAPP_PUBLISH_PROFILE`
+   - **Value**: Open the downloaded `.publishsettings` file in a text editor and copy ALL the content
+   - Click "Add secret"

+3. **Verify Secret is Added:**
-   - Name: `AZURE_WEBAPP_PUBLISH_PROFILE`
+   - You should see `AZURE_WEBAPP_PUBLISH_PROFILE` in your repository secrets list
-   - Value: Paste the entire content of the downloaded publish profile file
+   - The value will be hidden for security

+**Without this secret, all deployments will fail with "invalid publish profile" error.**

 ## Step 5: Update Workflow Configuration